jbloomlab/dms_tools/docs/dms_merge.rst

 -------------
 ``dms_merge`` is a program included with the `dms_tools`_ package.
 It merges preferences or differential preferences in different files by averaging them or adding / subtracting them.
 See `Examples`_ for illustrations of how you might do this.

-For a detailed description of the algorithm implemented by this program, see :ref:`inferprefs_algorithm`.

 After you install `dms_tools`_, this program will be available to run at the command line.

 Command-line usage